Thursday, June 30, 2011

 Oh yes.
 That really is Robert Carradine, above, as the sleazy druggie boyfriend.
 Allow it.

-In the end, for all its vague twisting and avoiding the gritty details - GO ASK ALICE is fascinating as a cultural touchstone seen by nearly everyone my age when we were kids, and that's enough to make it 'important' as a factor in the larger teen drug equation.
+In the end, for all its vague twisting and avoiding the gritty details - GO ASK ALICE is fascinating only as a cultural touchstone seen by nearly everyone my age when we were kids, and that's enough to make it 'important' as a factor in the larger teen drug equation.
 It's the movie that taught us to fear psychedelics as much as heroin, coke, pot, etc. and in the process it taught us that adults like the ones who made the film knew less about drugs than we did.
-Yet ALICE still works - the performance from Jamie Smith-Jackson is spellbinding - she goes through so many changes so fast she barely seems like the same person, and there's no quick short happy ending for this girl, just one trial after another.
-But Alice endures, even thrives, finds herself... moving along - like the Airplane song goes, she is some kind of a mushroom, and so is the film surrounding her --both have adapted to thrive even in mounds of parental misunderstanding, hysteria, misinformation--in short, shit.
+Yet ALICE still works - the performance from Jamie Smith-Jackson is spellbinding - she goes through so many changes so fast she barely seems like the same person from scene to scene (the closest comparison I can think of is De Niro's Travis Bickle), and there's no quick short happy ending, just one trial after another.
+But Alice endures, even thrives, finds herself... moving along - like the Airplane song goes, she is some kind of a mushroom, and so is the film surrounding her --both have adapted to endure and grow even in the mire of society's bullshit.

-For if drugs were legal, she wouldn't be having these problems.
-Kids will always be snickering jerks to parents - but if the parents have the drugs, and the kids want some, then they better behave.
+For if drugs were legal, she wouldn't be having these problems - that's the thing.
+If teachers just passed LSD out in health class, the evil kids wouldn't have any more power to seduce, hypnotize, and destroy.
+Until adults stop demonizing what they don't understand, hip kids will always be snickering jerks to them - but if the parents have the drugs, and the kids want some, then just watch them behave.